4350uvs/4350app/README.md

 # COMP 4350 - Group 3 - Universal Voting System

-This is the **web app** runs on port 80.
-You can see other repos here: https://github.com/4350uvs
+This is the **web app** that runs on port 80.
+You can see other repositories here: https://github.com/4350uvs

 ## Trello